thexande/pokedex/README.md

 ```
 When I visit the gym home page
 And only one Pokemón is in the gym
-Then I do not see the 'spar' button
+Then I do not see the 'battle' button
 ```

 __#9__